agudeloromero/Download_fasta_NCBI/README.md

 **Output:**

-Fasta files will be saved in the specified folder, in this case output_folder, using the filenames of the reference.
+Fasta files will be saved in the specified folder (in this case output_folder), with filenames corresponding to the reference IDs.
 ```
 ls output_folder
 #NC_074663.1.fasta